 Federation Family News

 The National Federation of the Blind of Minnesota is an organization focused on consumer advocacy for blind people and promoting a positive philosophy of blindness.
 We are also a family.
-Here is a column we will print from time to time, containing items that would not normally be sent out on our membership listserv but which are noteworthy and of interest to members.
+Here is a column that we print from time to time, containing items that would not normally be sent out on our membership listserv but which are noteworthy and of interest to members.
 Did you or a Federationist you know get a new job?
 Go on a major trip?
 Win an award?
 Have a child?
 Something else important to you?
 If you have news you would like shared in this column, send it to the Bulletin editor, Tom Scanlan, and he will pass it along.
-Here’s the news for this issue:
+Here’s the news since our last column:

 Welcome to Ronan Miguel Dempsey who was born June 3.
 We wish all the best to him and his brand new parents, Andi and Frandi.

 We also hear that Kallie and Steve Decker are expecting a new little one sometime this fall.

 Bryce Samuelson recently got a job as an electronics consultant at Wal-Mart in Rochester.
 Congratulations!

 In late June Kathy McGillivray began her new job as director of Center for Learning and Accessible Student Services (CLASS) Disability Services at Augsburg College.
 She brings much experience and common sense to the position, and the students and staff will be fortunate to work with her.